What is the test for an ex turpi causa?

 What are the requirements for a valid donatio mortis causa?
 (Alberta, Canada)

-What is the applicable substantive law to a contract?
+What is the test for mitigation in a medical malpractice case?
 (Alberta, Canada)

-What is the test for an agreement to confer benefit by will?
+What is the legal test for summary judgment or summary dismissal?
 (Alberta, Canada)

 X